Winners & Losers

 Commissioned by the Burrard Arts Foundation and Vancouver Art Gallery

 Winners & Losers is created using original video footage recorded by Paul Wong.
 This work shines a light on a piece of recent Vancouver history that many would prefer to forget: the 2011 Stanley Cup Playoff riots.
 The video puts together recordings of gatherings in the downtown core in and around the hockey arena, these recordings of crowds “celebrating” were made before during and after several playoff games in Vancouver.
-Winners and Losers is a study of crowd euphoria that blurs behaviours pre and post winning or losing games.
+Winners & Losers is a study of crowd euphoria that blurs behaviours pre and post winning or losing games.
 The site specific work was projected onto the façade of the Vancouver Art Gallery, North Plaza.
 This location was the site of the riots in 2011 in which the Vancouver Police stood down and retreated.

 Prior to the Vancouver Art Gallery retrofitting the building in 1973 it was originally erected as a colonial power structure that housed the county jail, provincial courthouse and land registry offices.
 The plaza in front of this imposing edifice is the primary gathering space for protests and celebrations in downtown.